umd-lib/drupal-common/README.md

             > git clone https://github.com/umd-lib/drupal-common.git common-demo
             > cd common-demo
             > git checkout main

-Assuming this site will run the UMD Libraries theme, you will need to clone this repo as well:

-            > cd web/themes
-            > mkdir custom	# If not already created
-            > cd custom
-            > git clone git@github.com:umd-lib/umd-libraries-theme.git umd_libraries
-            > cd umd_libraries
-            > git checkout develop

 Install the site using Composer.
 This will download all dependencies and prep for local deployment.